ForrestTech/Exemplum/README.md

 ### Command Query Segregation

 Exemplum encourages command query segregation or [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation).
 This is the separation of all the requests in your system into command and queries.
 By doing this it allows us to reason more about what a specific request is doing.
 For example, queries should never modify the state of the system a such if you see a query handler exercising behaviour on a domain object it should be seen as an anti-pattern.
 Commands are expected to modify state in the system or be rejected.
 [CQS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) should not be confused with [CQRS](https://martinfowler.com/bliki/CQRS.html).
 They are related concepts, but CQRS takes CQS further and has totally different read write models and even paths through the system for handling read and write requests.
 A good outline can be found [here](https://cqrs.wordpress.com/documents/cqrs-introduction/).

+### Exception Handling

+Exemplum has a common exception system and a set of exception interfaces and base classes.
+Your application, domain logic and infrastructure code can throw exceptions.
+You will most commonly throw `Business Exceptions` or some type derived from it.
+All exceptions you dont explicitly handle in your own code will be caught by a Pipeline Behaviour in the application layer.
+This will log the details of the exception based on the LogLevel of the exception (business exception defaults to warning).
+Exceptions can implement their own logging by implementing the `IExceptionWithSelfLogging`.
+There is an `IExceptionToErrorConverter` that converts a given Exception to a common `ErrorInfo` object.
+This provides a common data model for all exceptions.
+Most properties on this `ErrorInfo` are optional.
+This common info object is then mapped by an MVC filter into a [problem details](https://datatracker.ietf.org/doc/html/rfc7807) API responses.

 ### Validation Classes

 Exemplum uses [Fluent Validation](https://fluentvalidation.net/) to handle the validation of request into the system.
 This allows us to encapsulate the validation logic of a given requests into a single class.
 It also means that the validation logic does not have to be included with the request object themselves and these can stay as POCOs.
 This stops a common issue have having loads of DataAnnotation of custom validation attributes all over our request objects.
 The validation classes also live in our application layer.
 We use MediatR [Behaviors](https://github.com/jbogard/MediatR/wiki/Behaviors) to run validators for any request.
+If validation fails a ValidationException is thrown.
+This is mapped to a validation problem details in the API using the Exception handling method outlined above.
 You can integrate Fluent Validation with asp.net API directly but this is not a great idea as what happens when you have another port into the system you will have to replicate validation there by having it as part of the request pipeline in our application logic its always applied regardless of the request origin.

 ### Query objects